-Everything we know about Stalker 2: Heart of Chornobyl
+Everything we know about Stalker 2: Trailer, delay and gameplay

 There will be other scavengers and factions to navigate around and fight, and we'd anticipate plenty of non-player characters that you'll be able to help if you can.
 If it's like previous games, you'll also have to keep them alive to meet the requirements for different endings.

-From the gameplay trailer below, it looks like we'll be playing as a male character called Skif, but we don't have confirmation on whether this is subject to customisation.
+From the trailers we've seen so far, it looks like we'll be playing as a male character called Skif, but we don't have confirmation on whether this is subject to customisation.

 Stalker 2 gameplay